Link Search Menu Expand Document

 }

-Notice in the second call, there is semi-colon at the end of the command text and the command type was not set.
+In the second call, the command text ends with a semicolon and no command type is set.